DanielePassabi/MindMash/docs/Notes/Information Technology/Artificial Intelligence/00_intro.md

 ---
 id: ai-intro
-title: Introduction to Artificial Intelligence
+title: 📖 Introduction to AI
 ---

 # Introduction to Artificial Intelligence